Close

 21. COST AUDITOR AND COST AUDIT REPORT

 Your Board has appointed M/s.
-Sanjay Gupta and Associates (Firm Registration No 000212), Cost Accountants, as Cost Auditors of the Company for conducting cost audit for FY23.
+Sanjay Gupta and Associates (Firm Registration No. 000212), Cost Accountants, as Cost Auditors of the Company for conducting cost audit for FY24.
 A resolution seeking approval of the Members for ratifying the remuneration of Rs.
-6,50,000 (Rupees Six lakh Rs.fty thousand) plus applicable taxes, travel and actual out-of-pocket expenses payable to the Cost Auditors for FY23 is provided in the Notice to the ensuing AGM.
-Maintenance of cost records as specified by the Central
+6,50,000 (Rupees Six lakh fifty thousand) plus applicable taxes, travel and actual out-of-pocket expenses payable to the Cost Auditors for FY24 is provided in the Notice of the ensuing AGM.
+Maintenance of cost records as specified by the Central Government under Section 148 (1) of the Act is not applicable to the Company.
+The Cost Audit Report does not contain any qualifications, reservations, adverse remarks or disclaimers,

 22. SECRETARIAL AUDIT REPORT

-M/s.
-Makarand M. Joshi & Co., Company Secretaries (Peer Review Number: P2009MH007000), were appointed as Secretarial Auditors of your Company to conduct a Secretarial Audit of records and documents of the Company for FY22.
+Makarand M. Joshi & Co., Company Secretaries (Peer Review Number: 640/2019), were appointed as Secretarial Auditors of your Company to conduct a Secretarial Audit of records and documents of the Company for FY23.
 The Secretarial Audit Report confirms that the Company has complied with the provisions of the Act, Rules, Regulations and Guidelines and that there were no deviations or non-compliances.
 The Secretarial Audit Report is provided in Annexure-IV to this Report.

 23. SECRETARIAL STANDARDS